couchbase/query/docs/n1ql-preview-model.md

 #### IS [ NOT ] MISSING

-In the Couchbase data model, documents in a bucket are not required to have the same set of attributes.
-The IS [ NOT ] MISSING operator is provided to test whether an expressing (typically attribute or attribute path) is present in the processing context.
+In the N1QL data model, documents in a bucket are not required to have the same set of attributes.
+The IS [ NOT ] MISSING operator is provided to test whether an expression (typically attribute or attribute path) is present in the processing context.

 Examples.